The Hidden Reason Your Home Insurance Keeps Going Up

 +77%

-National average: $3,548/year.
-Based on a 2,500 sq ft home with $250K in dwelling coverage.
-Your rate varies by home value, location and insurer.
+National average: $3,548 a year.
+Based on a 2,500-sq.-ft. home with $250K in dwelling coverage.
+Rates vary by home value, location and insurer.
 Source: MoneyGeek analysis, Quadrant Information Services.

 See all 50 states

-Your insurer isn't raising your rates to pad profits.
-It's paying more for the capital it needs to stay solvent, and that cost has to come from somewhere.
+Insurers aren't raising rates to pad profits.
+They're paying more for the capital needed to stay solvent, and insurers pass that cost to policyholders.

 1. 1

-The Keys and Mulder research shows the risk-premium gradient has steepened: every unit of disaster risk you reduce through home hardening, roof replacement or fire-resistant landscaping reduces your premium more than it would have five years ago.
-As an illustration: if a $10,000 roof upgrade cuts your annual premium by $600 and reinsurance-driven increases continue at 10% annually, the investment pays back in about 10 years.
-See more on how to save on homeowners insurance.
+Keys and Mulder found the risk-premium gradient has steepened: every unit of disaster risk homeowners reduce through home hardening, roof replacement or fire-resistant landscaping cuts premiums more than it would have five years ago.
+A $10,000 roof upgrade that cuts annual premiums by $600 pays back in about 10 years, assuming reinsurance-driven increases continue at 10% a year.

 2. 2

-Different insurers access reinsurance markets differently and carry different concentrations of risk.
-Rate variation across insurers in the same ZIP code has widened, which means comparison shopping produces a larger payoff than it did five years ago.
-Shop for the cheapest homeowners insurance.
+Insurers access reinsurance markets in different ways and carry different concentrations of risk.
+Rate variation across insurers in the same ZIP code has widened, which means comparison shopping for homeowners insurance produces a larger payoff than it did five years ago.

 3. 3

-By absorbing more small-loss risk yourself, you let your insurer cede a smaller exposure to the reinsurance market, which reduces its cost and yours.
+Homeowners who absorb more small-loss risk through a higher deductible allow their insurer to cede a smaller exposure to the reinsurance market, reducing the cost for both.

-Your home insurance premium is no longer just a local transaction between you and your insurer.
-It's the tail end of a global capital pricing chain that runs from catastrophe models in Bermuda, through Lloyd's of London, to your insurer's actuarial team, and finally to the renewal notice in your mailbox.
-The premium went up because the price of risk went up everywhere, and you sit at the end of that chain.
+Homeowners insurance is no longer just a local transaction between a policyholder and an insurer.
+It's the tail end of a global capital pricing chain that runs from catastrophe models in Bermuda, through Lloyd's of London, to an insurer's actuarial team, and finally to the renewal notice.
+Premiums rose because the price of risk went up everywhere, and policyholders sit at the end of that chain.

 About Nathan Paulus